-- Within 60 minutes after IV medication intervention. - Within 60 minutes after oral or other routes of intervention (cold compresses, meditation etc).
+- Within 60 minutes after IV medication intervention.

-- Reassessment may occur more frequently as determined by the patients' clinical condition. - If patient is sleeping at time of assessment, document "sleeping." - If the patient does not achieve acceptable pain relief, contact LIP. - Patients who are medicated for pain prior to discharge must have pain reassessment documented prior to discharge.
+- Within 60 minutes after oral or other routes of intervention (cold compresses, meditation, etc.) - Reassessment may occur more frequently as determined by the patients' clinical condition. - If patient is sleeping at time of assessment, document "sleeping." - If the patient does not achieve acceptable pain relief, contact LIP.